Welcome to today's edition of the Rush 24-7 podcast.

 Do you think the United States should set a timetable for the withdrawal of U.S. troops from Iraq sometime in 2008?

-But when you write the question, do you think the U.S. should set a timetable for the draw of U.S. troops in Iraq sometime?
+But when you write the question, do you think the U.S. should set a timetable for withdrawal of U.S. troops from Iraq sometime?

 That's the Democrat Party template.